nadeemakhter0602/Job-Scraper/README.md

 ### Entity Relationship (ER) Diagram

 The ER diagram is relatively simple because of not much complexity in the data being extracted.
+The data is stored in a lightweight sqlite3 database called `jobs.db`.

 ![](assets/ERD.jpeg)